GhanaNLP/ghana-translator/README.md

 # Nkrane-GT

-Enhanced machine translation with terminology control using Google Translate.
+Enhanced machine translation with terminology control.

 ### How It Works